initBasti/python_plentymarkets_api/docs/API_reference.md

 [*Optional parameter*]:

-The **refine** field can be used to filter the request results by one or more of the attributes of the item:
+The **refine** field can be used to filter the request results by one or more of the attributes of the variation:
 id, itemId, flagOne, flagTwo, categoryId, isMain, isActive, barcode, referrerId, sku, date

 Use the **additional** field to add more values to the response, valid values are: